-Different buyer groups could mean men or women or even the difference between B2B and B2C.
+Different buyer groups could mean adult and children or even the difference between B2B and B2C.
 Either way, sometimes it makes sense to use different sites for each buyer group you want to appeal to.
-You may want to take this approach if you sell different products to each group.
+This approach works bests when you to sell different products to each group.

 Example: Consider Fabletics.
-They started out selling affordable athletic wear to women through a monthly subscription service.
+They started out selling affordable athletic apparel to women through a monthly subscription service.
 They then added fabkids, which uses the same monthly service, but the kids’ clothes are everyday wear, not athletic.
-Instead of one site, they use two different webstores dedicated to each brand.
+Instead of one site, they use two different sites dedicated to each brand.

-Just because you fall into one of these scenarios doesn’t mean you have to use more than webstore.
-But, it probably warrants at least considering the benefits of doing so.
+Just because you fall into one of these scenarios doesn’t mean you have to use more than one storefront.
+But, it’s probably at least worth considering the benefits of it.

-While setting up extra webstores on Shopify can be fast and simple, the actual management of both is more difficult.
-With separate webstores, merchants have separate orders, items, and inventory data to worry about.
-You need to be prepared to deal with problems like these:
+While setting up multiple shops on Shopify can be fast and simple, the actual management of them can be difficult.
+With separate online stores, you’ll have separate accounts, orders, items, and inventory data to worry about.
+You’ll need to be prepared to deal with problems like these:

 - Orders: You’ll have to manage orders out of each site separately.
 This gets complicated when dealing with fulfillment and return processing.

-- Inventory: If you sell some products on both webstores, you’ll have to update inventory as customers buy and return items to both sites.
+- Inventory: If you sell some products on both sites, you’ll have to update inventory as customers buy and return items to both sites.

-- Products: Product data becomes messy as you structure it differently across multiple webstores.
+- Products: Product data becomes messy as you structure it differently across multiple sites.

-- Integration: Integrating with your other systems like an ERP, or POS system becomes more complicated.
+- System Integration: Integrating with your other systems like an ERP, or POS system becomes more complicated.

-Having two storefronts means two sets of sales data to manage.
-Keeping all of it straight is hard, but is essential in successfully managing multiple stores.
+Having multiple storefronts means multiple sets of sales data to manage.
+Keeping all of it straight is hard, but essential in successfully managing your business.

-How do you keep a 360-degree view of your customer across all your stores?
+How do you keep a 360-degree view of your customers across all your stores?
 How do you decimate inventory when the same items are sold on two different stores?

-You don’t want to isolate your data from your different stores.
+You don’t want to isolate data from your different stores, either.
 You won’t be able to manage for long if you do.
-Instead, merchants should focus on centralizing their sales data and using business processes that can be used across all sales channels.
+Instead, you should focus on centralizing your critical data and using business processes that can be used across all sales channels.

 Before you start out on this venture though, know what challenges you’re taking on.
 Only use multiple stores if you require it.
-If you decide that it is the best strategy for you, focus on how you plan on managing the complexities we mentioned.
+If you decide that it is the best strategy for your business, plan out how you’ll need to manage the complexities mentioned above.

-While it can be tricky to manage multiple Shopify stores, the fear of doing it shouldn’t stop you from selling the way you need.
-These following best-practices make it easier to manage a multi-store strategy.
+While it can be tricky to manage multiple Shopify shops, the fear of doing it shouldn’t stop you from growing your business!
+Follow these best-practices to make it easier to manage a multi-store strategy.

 If your Shopify stores represent different brands or target different customers, then the product information, copy, and design should reflect those differences.